-Introducing the New App for Personal Carers in Aged Care
+Introducing the New Digital Resource for Personal Care Assistants

 Meet Akira is an interactive story inviting users to learn about spiritual care by engaging in familiar scenarios, by following the daily journey of Akira, a Personal Care Assistant, working with older people.
-As you share Akira’s story, you will learn that:
+As they share Akira’s story, they will learn that:

 - Spiritual care is more than religious care